ngscheurich/docker-os-x-rails/README.md

 $ docker-machine ip default
 ```

-> It’s probably a good idea to alias the Docker VM’s ip to something like *docker* in your hosts file
+> It’s probably a good idea to alias the Docker VM’s IP to something like *docker* in your hosts
+file so you can just hit up http://docker:3000.

 *Voilà!*